jmtalarn/elm-personal-site/content/posts/2017-06-12-foundation-sites-6-angular-2-application.md

 })
 ```

-In that definition there is where is located the scss file (<code>styleUrls: ['./app.component.scss']</code>) for that component, in that case, the main component as we want to configure it a global style for the whole angualr application.
+In that definition there is where is located the scss file (`styleUrls: ['./app.component.scss']`) for that component, in that case, the main component as we want to configure it a global style for the whole angualr application.

 So in that app.component.scss you should include the \_settings.scss that we just copied on our assets folder.